maciejzj/maze-bot/README.md

 The code and Autodesk Eagle files are stored in the GitHub repository, Autodesk Fusion 360 project files can be accessed using [Autodesk cloud mechanisms](https://a360.co/2U4947x).

-Fell free to check out the documentation and [project report](https://raw.githubusercontent.com/MaciejZj/MazeBot/16cebf032a5ea0aaa41a32081933f3ef379c02ca/Documentation/POLSL_Project_Report_PL.pdf) in Polish.
+Feel free to check out the documentation and [project report](https://raw.githubusercontent.com/MaciejZj/MazeBot/16cebf032a5ea0aaa41a32081933f3ef379c02ca/Documentation/POLSL_Project_Report_PL.pdf) in Polish.

 ![mazebot_demo_photo](https://i.imgur.com/xnGFgQZ.jpg)